 Not Just a Lumber Company, But A Community

 This company originated in 1931 as the Bynum – Ingram Lumber Company.
 It became Charles Ingram Lumber Company in 1945.
-The third generation of the Ingram family is now represented in the management of the company.
+The fourth generation of the Ingram family is now represented in the management of the company.

 As a part of this production we also have a mill at our site to process pulpwood into lumber.
 We produce dimension lumber (2 X 4, 2 X 6, 2 X 8 and 2 X 10), timbers (4 X 4, 4 X 6, and 6 X 6) boards (1 X 4 and 1 X 6), radius edge decking (5/4 X 6), and various other specialized products.

 We sell chips to area paper mills.
 Most of our sawdust is used internally to provide heat for our dry kilns.
 When we have excess sawdust it is sold to a local paper mill for their energy production.
-Our shavings are sold to local MDF plants.
-A portion of our bark is processed into potting media and sold to area nurseries.
-The remainder of the bark is sold to other bark processors or to a local paper mill for their energy production.
+Our shavings are sold to local MDF plants or processed into fuel pellets.
+Our bark is sold to bark processors or to a local paper mill for their energy production.